Mentorship - For Mentees

 Since the mentorships are remote, the best way to ensure you are making steady progress and to keep your mentor informed is to keep a regular progress log.

-• At the start of the term, copy this Google doc templateexternal link and share it with your mentors (allow comments).
+- At the start of the term, copy this Google doc template and share it with your mentors (allow comments).

 Why the log is important:

-• The log gives your mentors visiblity into your progress, and allows them to make course corrections.
+- The log gives your mentors visibility into your progress, and allows them to make course corrections.

 Tips

-• Ask questions!
+- Ask questions!
 A good rule of thumb is if you spend more than an hour not able to find an answer in the documentation or the code, then don’t hesitate to ask your mentor for pointers.
-You can also ask in #jaegerexternal link and #jaeger-mentorships Slack channels.
+You can also ask in #jaeger and #jaeger-mentorships Slack channels.

-• Before embarking on a relatively substantial change, write up a plan on what you plan to do, why and potential challenges or unknowns.
-Consider documentiing this as a new issueexternal link in Jaeger.
+- Before embarking on a relatively substantial change, write up a plan on what you plan to do, why and potential challenges or unknowns.
+Consider documenting this as a new issue in Jaeger.